ramified/personal_handwritten_collection/tutorial_class/README.md

 [The intuition behind Fourier and Laplace transforms](https://www.youtube.com/watch?v=3gjJDuCAEQQ)
 <!--[What does the Laplace Transform really tell us?
 A visual explanation (plus applications)](https://www.youtube.com/watch?v=n2y7n6jw5d0) see 2:06-2:23-->

+### Session 2

+We mainly discuss some computations of partial derivatives (Task 1,2,4).

+Task 3 concerns with the visualization of complex functions.
+Videos in session 1 are recommended.